Antily15503/Arybin/content/Atlas/Redfields/Redfield.md

 **Redfield**
 Other names: (The Redfields, Vinesreach, Imperial Region, Heartland, Ifraland, Ifra's Potente)

- is perhaps the most prosperous region in all of Arybin.
+ The Redfield is perhaps the most prosperous region in all of Arybin.
 Located at the center of convergence of multiple different continents and cultures, the Redfield region is also one of the most diverse and well developed regions in all of Arybin.

 **Climate**
 The Redfields is mostly designated as the land and hilly countryside that surrounds the [[Sea of Marbor]], an expansive and well connected body of water that serves as the heart of trade and travel in the Redfield Region.